sebrock/nano-donate/README.md

 Unzip to a folder on your HDD.
 This folder will be the main folder you select in step 4.

 ## Step 4 Load the extension into Chrome
 You can now select the extension.
-That's pretty easy, you go to **load unpackaged**,  select the folder you unzipped to and that´s it!
+That's pretty easy, you go to **load unpackaged**,  select the **/dist/** folder from your unzipped release and that´s it!

 # How do I use it to make a donation?